Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

 #### Check the HSN for the affected nodes

-1. Determine the pod name for the Slingshot fabric manager pod and check the status of the fabric.
+1. (`ncn-mw#`) Determine the pod name for the Slingshot fabric manager pod and check the status of the fabric.

     ```bash
-    kubectl exec -it -n services \
-      $(kubectl get pods --all-namespaces |grep slingshot | awk '{print $2}') \
+    kubectl exec -it -n services $(kubectl get pods --all-namespaces |grep slingshot | awk '{print $2}') -- fmn_status
-      -- fmn_status
     ```

 #### Check for duplicate IP address entries

-1. Check for duplicate IP address entries in the Hardware State Management Database (HSM).
+1. (`ncn#`) Check for duplicate IP address entries in the Hardware State Management Database (HSM).

     Duplicate entries will cause DNS operations to fail.

-    1. Verify each node hostname resolves to one IP address.
+    1. Verify that each node hostname resolves to one IP address.

         ```bash
         nslookup x1005c3s0b0n0